 One of my favourite plain cakes.
 I love using Madeira Cakes for celebration cakes because its dense texture makes it easier to handle and it lasts for up to 2 weeks.
 Not only does it last a long time, its dense texture makes it the perfect cake for decorating with buttercream and fondant (sugar paste).

-You’ll find handy hints on baking and cake pan sizes at the end.
+You’ll find handy hints on baking and cake pan sizes below.